shinken-solutions/shinken/doc/source/08_configobjects/service.rst

   }

 service_dependencies
   This variable is used to define services that this service is dependent of for notifications.
 It's a comma separated list of services: host,service_description,host,service_description.
 For each service a service_dependency will be created with default values (notification_failure_criteria as 'u,c,w' and no dependency_period).
-For more complex failure criteria or dpendency period you must create a service_dependency object, as described in :ref:`advanced dependency configuraton <advanced/advanced-dependencies>`.
+For more complex failure criteria or dependency period you must create a service_dependency object, as described in :ref:`advanced dependency configuraton <advanced/advanced-dependencies>`.
 The host can be omitted from the configuration, which means that the service dependency is for the same host.

   ::